 The 2019-20 session of the NC General Assembly started Jan.
 30. Currently the session consists of bills being researched, written, introduced, and sent to committees.
 It’s challenging, covers an amazing wide range of topics, and is time-consuming.
 Being a researcher at heart, however, I’m loving every minute of this process.

 I am typically in Ashe and Watauga counties from Friday to Monday morning, meeting with as many people as time allows.
 Monday afternoon through Thursday, I’m in Raleigh.
 The Audible App has become my best friend during the four-hour drives in between.

 About a half-dozen folks from Ashe and Watauga have visited me in Raleigh.
 If you’re in Raleigh, please come by the office.
 You should call ahead because the days are packed with meetings and research.
 The office number is 919-733-7727.
 My legislative assistant Anna Meadows will be glad to help.
 I’m in 602 Legislative Office Building, 300 N. Salisbury St. and would love to hear what’s on your mind.
-You can also send me emails at[email protected].
+You can also send me emails firstname.lastname@example.org.

 Please share this newsletter with friends and encourage them to sign up.
 In addition to the newsletter, I’ll have a number of Town Hall meetings–the first is being scheduled right now.
 Look for an announcement soon.

 Reason, Reform and Redistricting